w3f/w3f-education/docs/Rust/section1/wasm-tldr.md

 ## Basic Wasm Architecture

 At its core, Wasm is a stack-based virtual machine, where each value is popped and pushed on an arbitrary stack.
-It's worth noting that Wasm is not a *register* machine, as it does not contain any context-specific registers for bytes to be held.
+It is worth noting that Wasm is not a *register* machine, as it contains no context-specific registers for bytes to be held.

 ## Wasm Usecases